enarx/try.enarx.dev/README.md

 Go to [try.enarx.dev](https://try.enarx.dev/)

 #### Step 2:  Click on "Start Now" on the Try enarx page and then choose a platform.
-Intel on equinox for window user basically.
-Other can choose their respective platforms like AMD, Azure etc.
+You can choose the following platforms: Intel/AMD on Equinix or Azure .

 #### Step 3:
 Log in from your Github account.